 Laravel provides rich error-handling mechanisms but while working with APIs we need to get error responses into JSON data instead of error pages.

 While building a Laravel application for the web as well as APIs we need to place different logic for some endpoints while getting users, in the web we need to render a view into API we just need to pass user data.
-The same thing happens for errors but API requires JSON data so it can be used on the app side.
+The same thing happens for errors, but APIs require JSON data so the app can use it.

 In this tutorial, we will customize the error response for API.
 In Laravel, error handling renders all the errors through one functionality and we will modify it as per our requirements.